rouniAbdo/l2/testrapport.md

 |**4.4.
 Update item details**                              | Updates item properties and returns success message for updated item. | Pass     |

 ## Summary
-All tests for the classes `Item`, `UpdateItem`, `VatCalculator`, and `UserInterface` were successfully executed and returning expected results.
+All tests for the classes `Item`, `UpdateItem`, `VatCalculator`, and `VATManager` were successfully executed and returning expected results.

 ## Test Report Date
 - **Date**: 2024-10-01